windkeepblow/WeiboCrawler/README.md

 ##About the code

 It's written in *python*.
-It's simple and single thread.
+It's simple and multithreading.

 Once a userID is provided, the crawler can begin fetching information from *weibo.com*.
 It was designed to crawl the basic information, fans, followees and weibos of a user sequentially.